-During the first quarter of fiscal 2013, we recorded a special charge of approximately \$14.1 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 137 manufacturing, engineering and SMG&A employees.
-We estimate this action will result in annual cost savings of approximately \$17.0 million.
-We have terminated the employment of all employees associated with this action.
+During the first quarter of fiscal 2014, we recorded a special charge of approximately \$2.7 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 30 engineering and SMG&A employees.
+We have terminated the employment of all employees associated with this cost-reduction action.
+We estimate this action will result in annual cost savings of approximately \$4.5 million, once fully implemented.